omundy/learn-git-milestones/README.md

 ## Instructions

 1. Review slides 1–37 of the [Git & Github lecture](https://docs.google.com/presentation/d/1vtK6LoqwF4rQQZZy-ovuEgsYUwwMRXsqDVMOjAPSBt0/edit#slide=id.p)...
-1. Complete and check off each task below, creating files and adding content inside the [Completions](#completions) table when prompted with this icon: ✏️
+1. Complete each task below, creating files and adding content inside the [Completions](#completions) table when prompted: ✏️
 1. After you finish, celebrate your Git proficiency! 🙌

 #### Notes...

 - **RTM** - Sometimes I give the command you need and sometimes you have to read the documentation to find it.
-- **Details** - Follow the instructions, especially those with a ✏️
+- **Details** - Follow the instructions.
 - **Classes** - This milestone is made to use with multiple classes; insert your own class name where you see `<your-class-name-here>` (e.g. `dig245-critical-web-design`)